pnoll1/bothell_import/Readme.md

 See [Import wiki](https://wiki.openstreetmap.org/wiki/Bothell_import) for overall plan.

 ## Files for import
-osm folder contains files for import.
+/scripts/osm folder contains files for import.
 The data is broken into files by voting district.

 ## Translation